Merry and Bright: The best RI, Mass. holiday displays of 2019

 Just like Pete Souza’s annual Halloween yard haunt, all of the components of his Christmas displays are hand made.

-This year he has two, nine-foot-tall nutcrackers, a ferriswheel, carousel, nativity scene, “Peanuts” characters and a gingerbread house!
+This year he has two 9-foot-tall nutcrackers, a ferris wheel, carousel, nativity scene, “Peanuts” characters and a gingerbread house!

 Fun Fact: Visit Souza’s home during the month of October and you’ll find ghosts flying overhead!